erfannf/e-markdown/pfd-markdown/README.md

 The PFD markdown syntax follows a hierarchical structure with clearly defined sections, each representing a fundamental component of the process diagram:

+- **Limits**: Battery limits defining incoming and outgoing points where streams enter or exit the current PFD sheet, including source/destination references and descriptions
 - **Equipment**: Process vessels, reactors, columns, heat exchangers, pumps, and other physical apparatus.
 - **Streams**: Material flows with associated properties (flow rate, temperature, pressure, composition).
 - **Instruments**: Measurement devices, sensors, transmitters, and analytical equipment.